 2010-11: D'Amigo struggled as a 19-year-old in the AHL in his first pro season and was loaned to OHL Kitchener for the remainder of the year after the 2011 U20 World Junior Tournament.
 D'Amigo skated in 43 games for the Toronto Marlies and in limited ice time was -4 with 5 goals and 10 assists with 23 PMs.
 After putting up huge numbers for Team USA's gold medal team a year earlier, D'Amigo finished with just two points in six games for the bronze-medal winning USA squad in Buffalo.
 D'Amigo had some success playing with Kitchener.
 In 21 regular season games he scored 12 goals with 16 assists and was +11 with 12 PMs .
 D'Amigo led the Rangers with six goals in the seven-game, first round series with Plymouth.

 2011-12: D'Amigo was one of two players to skate in all 76 games for the AHL Toronto Marlies (he was also the youngest regular in the lineup – turning 21 at the end of February).
 In his first full season of pro hockey he scored 15 goals with 26 assists and was tied for third with a plus-13 plus/minus.
 The Marlies reached the AHL finals after finishing first in the North Division.
 D'Amigo scored 8 goals (two behind team leader Matt Frattin) and was plus-12 with 5 assists and 12 penalty minutes in 17 playoff games.

-D'Amigo will play for the Toronto Marlies of the AHL in 2012-13.
+D’Amigo will return in a key role for the Toronto Marlies in the 2013-14 season.